rishabhkbakshi/React-Practical-Project/README.md

 - routing-practice-project (15th) - *Understand the complex feature of routing.
 In sort you will under the advance feature of routing => with HTTP request => Add comment feature in the application => add the lazy loading concept in the application => host the application on the firebase*
 - Authentication-Module (16th) - *Understand the Authentication process in react using JWT token (firebase authentication)*
 - nextjs-course (17th) - *Understand the basic of next.js e.g. routing using file and folder structure.
 And also understand the concept of **Link** tag instead of **a** tag*
-- onwards-to-a-bigger-project-in-next.js (18th) - *Real project of meeting in next.js*
+- onwards-to-a-bigger-project-in-next.js (18th) - *Real project of meetups in next.js => make the connection to mongodb in this project for data manipulation*

 ##### note:- <ins>refer the individual .md file of every project for further information about the react project</ins>